 There is access for guests with a disability.

 Wet weather access is difficult.
-Lake Quarry Conservation Park is totally protected.
+Lark Quarry Conservation Park is totally protected.
 Please note that all plants, animals and features of the landscape must remain undisturbed.
 Do not walk on the dinosaur trackway surface as it is extremely fragile and easily damaged.
 Remove your rubbish when you leave.
 Camping is not permitted in the park and no animal should be brought to the park.

 The three main dinosaur tracks present belong to small tracks from the carnivorous Coelurosaurs, which were about 13 to 22 centimetres at the hip or the size of chickens; medium sized groups of tracks from the herbivorous Ornithopods, which were between 12 to 70 centimetres at the hip or the size of emus; and the large track of one flesh eating Carnosaur, each footprint nearly 60 centimetres long.
 It would have been 2.6 metres at the hip, a very large dinosaur indeed!